-We fine-tuned the fuel tank and radiator shrouds to make the 2021 CRF450RX narrower up front so it’s easier for you to move on the bike.
-The 2.1-gallon capacity will let many riders complete a three-hour enduro with just one fuel stop.
+The 2.1-gallon capacity will let many riders complete a three-hour Enduro with just one fuel stop.

 No detail is too small for our engineers—especially if they can make it smaller and lighter.
-That’s what they did to the 2021 CRF450RX’s fuel pump.
-Why carry around any extra weight when you don’t have too?
-While they were at it, they reduced the number of attaching fasteners from six to four.
+That’s why they reduced the number of attaching fasteners from six to four last year.

 Using computer-aided Computational Fluid Dynamics, we’ve fine-tuned the CRF450RX’s radiator shrouds to increase cooling.
 They’re now a one-piece design, but more important, better cooling equals more consistent power, longer into a race, especially when you’re really on the gas and working the engine hard.